upennyayang/amazon-data-mining/README.md

 Amazon Data Mining
 ==========================

-## About
-* A prediction system that can automatically guess the star ratings trained from 100,000 reviews on Amazon.com.
+A prediction system that can automatically guess the star ratings trained from 100,000 reviews on Amazon.com.

+## _About_

-* CIS 520, Machine Learning, Fall 2010, University of Pennsylvania
+    Course: CIS 520, Machine Learning, Fall 2011, University of Pennsylvania
-* Yayang Tian, Tao Feng, Wenbin Zhao
+    Teamwork: Yayang Tian, Tao Feng, Wenbin Zhao
+    Skills:  Matlab, Python, machine learning

-## Contribution
+## _Contribution_
-* Increased accuracy from 40.1% to 81.3%, and decreased RMSE from 1.460 to 0.853.
+1. Increased accuracy from 40.1% to 81.3%, and decreased RMSE from 1.460 to 0.853.
-* Implemented various machine learning methods, including feature selection like PCA, stemming, metadata, part of speech, and information gain, as well as mathematical models like Naive Bayes, Ada-boost, Logistic Regression, SVM, Intersection Kernels, and EMs.
+2. Implemented various machine learning methods, including feature selection like PCA, stemming, metadata, part of speech, and information gain, as well as mathematical models like Naive Bayes, Ada-boost, Logistic Regression, SVM, Intersection Kernels, and EMs.
-* Got TOP one performance for a long period in class and awarded by Prof. Ben.Taskar.
+3. Got TOP one performance for a long period in class and awarded by Prof. Ben.Taskar.